-The great thing about spending the holidays in Miami, besides spending time with my family of course, is that I get to make and eat special Cuban dishes I don’t get year round.
-All the cooking we do culminates in a huge dinner and celebration on Christmas Eve, or Noche Buena, with left overs to be eaten on Christmas Day.
-Roasted pork, or lechón (either a whole pig or portion) is the main course and eaten with arroz con frijoles, yucca, pan cubano, and plátanos maduros.
+The great thing about spending the holidays in Miami, besides spending time with my family, of course, is that I get to make and eat special Cuban dishes I don’t get year round.
+All the cooking we do culminates in a huge dinner and celebration on Christmas Eve, or Noche Buena, with leftovers to be eaten on Christmas Day.
+Roasted pork, or lechón, (either a whole pig or portion) is the main course and eaten with arroz con frijoles, yucca, pan cubano, and plátanos maduros.
 And the desserts!
 Oh those desserts!
-So many it’s hard to pick which to eat (especially after you’ve stuffed yourself on pork and all those side dishes).
+So many it’s hard to pick which to eat (especially after you’ve stuffed yourself with pork and all those side dishes).
 Torrejas, flan, buñuelos, turrones, decorated sugar cookies, gingerbread cookies, cake, pecan pie, pastelitos de guayaba y de guayaba y queso, coco rallado….my blood sugar level is rising just by writing this.

 So below I share with you some items from my annual holiday Cuban food fest for your viewing and reading pleasure.
 Spending time with your family at the holidays is special, but getting to spend it cooking and eating Cuban food with them that one time of the year makes it priceless (and delicious).